 “We are no-logs VPN: we do not collect your real IP address and we do not store any information that identifies what you browse, view, or do online via that VPN connection.
 The only information collected is basic analytics, to ensure great service to all our users.
 This also means that we do not have any data to share with law enforcement and government agencies who make requests for information about what you were doing through a VPN connection.”

 Well, that is very comforting especially since Atlas VPN is under the “5 Eyes” agreement.
 With this data logging policy, they won’t have any data to hand over to governments or law enforcement.
 In addition, Atlas VPN also features a Kill Switch to protect you against data leaks in case connection drops.
 Another handy feature is the “SafeBrowse” which warns you when you are about to open a malicious or potentially harmful website.
 As of this writing, however, both the Kill Switch and SafeBrowse features are only available on Android and iOS apps.
-Streaming and Torrenting
+Speed and Reliability

 In order to test Atlas VPN’s speed and reliability, we used it over a course of several weeks not only for streaming and downloading but also for online gaming and normal browsing.
 Before connecting to a server, we usually have an average download speed of 49 Mbps and an upload speed of 7 Mbps.
 There was hardly any difference when we connected to a local server as our download speed remained stable, averaging at 41 Mbps and the upload speed hovered around 4 Mbps.
 Not surprisingly, the speeds dipped a little as soon as we switched to a server in the US (we were somewhere in Europe at the time of this review).
 From 49 Mbps base download speed, it dropped to around 37 Mbps while the upload speed decreased to 3 Mbps.
 Overall, our experience had been more than satisfactory.
 Streaming went well with hardly any lagging or buffering, regardless of the platform.
 Take note, however, that the speed tests were done on a Premium account.
 Platforms and Devices